ADagen/fluidGrid.js/README.md

 First parameter is an object literal with options, and the second parameter is a function called after adding block to a grid when a load widget event occurs.
-Newly created block passed to the first argument of callback.
+Newly created block passed to the first argument of callback; {Block} block have a couple of methods for interacting with a custom widget.
+More about Block class: https://github.com/dagen-niger/fluidGrid.js/blob/master/README.md (russian language!)

 ---